t3kit/t3kit-starter/.localconf/community/ddev/README.md

 2. `cd [project-dir]` (e.g. `cd t3kit-starter`)

-3. Run `composer install`

-4. Run `composer ddev-config`.
+3. Run `composer ddev-config`.
 Specify a project name or use the suggested project name.
 The other options should be correct, so keep the defaults.

+4. Run `ddev start`

-5. Run `ddev start`
+5. Run `ddev composer install`

-6. Run `ddev t3kit setupdb`
+6. Run `ddev import-db --src=.localconf/db/t3kit10.sql`

 7. Visit your site at the project URL. (e.g. https://t3kit-starter.ddev.site)

+You can run `ddev typo3 [COMMAND]` and `ddev typo3cms [COMMAND]` to directly execute the TYPO3 CLI and helhum/typo3-console commands.